abatsis/Credit-risk-analysis/README.md

 # Credit-risk-analysis

-In this project we perform credit risk analysis using logistic regression and random forest modelling and compare them.
-We build our models in Python.
-Before building our models handle missing values using the MICE R-package.
-The dataset we used was downloaded from Kaggle.
+In this project we build a logistic regression model and a random forest model for credit risk analysis.
+We use confusion matrix, roc curve and ks statistic to compare the performance of the two models.
+Before using our data sets we use the MICE package from R to impute the data.
+The dataset was downloaded from Kaggle https://www.kaggle.com/upadorprofzs/credit-risk.